 Dallas Policeman Blames Social Media for Terrorism

-SAN FRANCISCO (CN) – A police officer who responded to the 2016 mass shooting in Dallas that killed five of his colleagues last year has sued Facebook, Twitter and Google, accusing their services of having conspired to aid and abet terrorism.
+SAN FRANCISCO (CN) – A police officer who responded to the 2016 mass shooting in Dallas that killed five of his colleagues last year has sued Facebook, Twitter and Google, accusing their services of conspiring to aid and abet terrorism.

 Dallas Police Sgt.
 Demetrick Pennie was not shot during the July 7, 2016, carnage, but he was a first responder and is president of the Dallas Fallen Officer Foundation.